Furyton/awesome-language-model-analysis/README.md

   - Other Phenomena / Discoveries: *25*

 - Representational Capacity:

   - What Can Transformer Do? / Properties of Transformer: *52*

   - What Can Transformer Not Do? / Limitation of Transformer: *22*

 - Architectural Effectivity:

   - Layer-normalization: *5*

   - Tokenization / Embedding: *15*

-  - Linear Attention / State Space Models / etc.: *5*
+  - Linear Attention / State Space Models / Recurrent Language Models / etc.: *5*

 - Training Paradigms: *2*

 - Mechanistic Engineering / Probing / Interpretability: *38*

 - Miscellanea: *70*

 ---